Nonautonomous modelling in Energy Balance Models of climate. Limitations of averaging and climate sensitivity: The averaging method and its limitations

-Since here averaging is applied for the fixed value of $\ep=\ep_0$, we shall simply denote by $T(t,t_0,T_0)$ and $T^*(t,t_0,T_0)$ the solutions of \eqref{eq:Ghil-years-ep} and \eqref{eq:averaged EBM}, respectively, with initial condition $T_0$ at time $t_0$.
-Also, for simplicity, we reuse the notation $T'=g(t,T)$ for the EBM \eqref{eq:Ghil-years} in Section~\ref{secintro}, so that the averaged EBM \eqref{eq:averaged EBM} is written as $T'=\widehat g(T)$.
-Precisely, the results in this section apply to EBMs \eqref{eq:Ghil-years} with bounded and uniformly continuous time varying coefficients $I(t)$ and $m(t)$ that are also UKBM functions, and such that the map of semiequilibria and concavity zones in Figure \ref{fig:semiequilibria} applies.
+Precisely, the results in this section apply to EBMs \eqref{eq:Ghil-years-ep} with bounded and uniformly continuous time varying coefficients $I(t)$ and $m(t)$ that are UKBM, and such that the map of semiequilibria and concavity zones in Figure~\ref{fig:semiequilibria} (left figure) applies.
 Basically, this happens if $I(t)$ and $m(t)$ vary between the same bounds as those of the quasi-periodic model in Section \ref{subsec:nonautonomous-forcing}; see also Figure \ref{fig:conc-conv}.
-Then, as explained in Section \ref{subsec:attr-repel-pair}, both the EBM $T'=g(t,T)$ and its averaged problem $T'=\widehat g(T)$ admit an attractor-repeller pair within the interval of temperatures $[273.5\, K,305\, K]$, which lies in the upper region of concavity: see $a_1(t)$ in \eqref{eq: atractor a_1} and let us denote by $T^*_a$ the exponentially stable equilibrium of the autonomous model \eqref{eq:averaged EBM} inside $[275\, K,305\, K]$.
+Then, as explained in Section \ref{subsec:attr-repel-pair}, the EBM and its averaged problem respectively admit an attractor-repeller pair within the interval of temperatures $[273.5\, K,305\, K]$, which lies in the upper region of concavity: see $a_1(t)$ in \eqref{eq: atractor a_1} and let us denote by $T^*_a$ the exponentially stable equilibrium of the autonomous model \eqref{eq:averaged EBM} inside $[275\, K,305\, K]$.